5 Crafts To Buy In Sabah

 Galleria Artisan is a unique retail shop that represents two well-known brands, Bayu Craft and Batik Bayu.
 It is also a gallery, located in Menara Tun Mustapha Yayasan Sabah.
 It serves as a one-stop shop for advertising and selling wearable artworks such as local handmade Sabahan handicrafts and batik.
 Souvenirs and other crafts are available for purchase.

 3. Rungus Beads from Kudat

 The Rungus of the Kudat district are known to have kept their ancient traditions alive to this day.
 They are known for their exquisite beadwork, and their costume showcases some of their masterpieces, each of which has a name.
 These masterpieces includes the Pinakol, Titimbok and more.
 Additionally, long antique bead necklaces (sandang) are worn across the shoulders.
-The type, color and pattern of beads shoulders.
 The type, color, and pattern of beads worn by women reveal their social status and identity.
 Beads woven in natural patterns and motifs such as floral, butterflies, birds, plants, and other elements are an important part of their traditions.

 4. Pearls in Tawau

 One of the more popular souvenirs from Tawau are the pearls, which are cultivated in Semporna.
 It is a well recommended place to buy pearl jewelry such as necklaces, earrings and bracelets.
 The pearl grades and cost vary considerably and those sold on the markets have the same value as the ones in more reputable places such as in Semporna.